 The technician will then gently move a small wand (transducer) over the gel.
 The transducer emits high-frequency sound waves and a computer measures how they bounce back from the body.
 The computer changes those sound waves into images to be analyzed.

 The scrotal ultrasound is painless.
 However, if the area is tender, the light pressure applied to move the transducer over the scrotum might be uncomfortable.
-Ask your child to lie still during the procedure so the sound waves can produce the proper images.
+Ask your son to lie still during the procedure so the sound waves can produce the proper images.

 Babies might cry in the ultrasound room, especially if they're restrained, but this won't interfere with the procedure.